You must be aware of individual rights that your personal assistant (PA) may be entitled to.

 We look at when you can and cannot make a deduction from your PA’s wages in our paying wages section.

-The Government are gradually requiring employers to automatically enrol all eligible workers into a workplace pension scheme.
+The Government now require employers to automatically enrol all eligible workers into a workplace pension scheme.
 This includes employers of PAs.

 For more information on auto enrolment see our dedicated section.